d3x0r/STFRPhysics/OnRotationMatrices.md

 forward and inverse versions scaled by the other factors... (by the z1,z2,z3,z4) and z5's modification of any new Z value.

 ... ( to be expanded)

+A and B and C  which is (B-A)dz ; A is the start, B is the target, C is a delta over Z that A-B is changed.

+so with A and (B-A)/dz can scale as in y = mx+b   y = (b-a/dx) x + A

+but then I get delta-Xz(which looks like it's around the Y axis) and delta-Yz(which looks like it's along the X axis)

+and now Z is an axis we can see/use the original delta-Xy still exists.

+the total delta-(Yz,Xz,Xy); is 1(2pi) max and are all identity to start.... or rather iterating from 0 to this 1 gives all of the stages along that...

 ## 4x4